 Thinking beyond borders

-It is essential that transfer pricing rules be observed, which means that appropriate cost sharing between the home and the host country/territory should be agreed upon and properly documented.
+It is essential that transfer pricing rules be observed, which means that appropriate cost sharing between the home and the host country/jurisdiction should be upfront agreed upon and properly documented.

 Extended business travelers are likely to be taxed on employment income relating to their German workdays.